Oops!... I Did It Again Tour: Reception

 Jon Pareles of The New York Times stated "What you get from this 18-year-old singer is a big smile, a little voice, gushes of sincerity, hardworking dance routines, shameless advertising and a determination to play both sides of pubescence for all they're worth".
 Jim Farber of New York Daily News commented that "Despite such spicy bits, the core of Britney's concert suffered from the familiarity and cheesiness of all teen road shows these days.
 The sparklers, explosions and mandatory flying dancers conformed to the corniness of theme park entertainment".
+Roger Moore of the Orlando Sentinel analyzed Spears to emulate "a lot of Janet Jackson's old concert act and cleaned it up for a younger audience", also noting choreography resembling "Rhythm Nation" precision."

 The ticket prices were set at $32 in North America.
 The reported dates averaged $507,786 in grosses and 15,841 in attendance.
 Susanne Ault of Billboard also reported that many of the shows sold out in one day.
-The tour had a total gross of $40.5 million.
+According to Billboard, the tour earned $30.1 million in North America and another $10.8 million from 28 dates in Europe that were not reported, bringing a total gross of $40.9 million.
+Pollstar stated it had a total gross of $40.5 million counting the North American dates only.
 It became the tenth highest-grossing tour of the year in North America, as well as the second highest-grossing tour by a solo artist, only behind Tina Turner's Twenty Four Seven Tour.
-Roger Moore of the Orlando Sentinel analyzed Spears to emulate "a lot of Janet Jackson's old concert act and cleaned it up for a younger audience", also noting choreography resembling "Rhythm Nation" precision."